gordonbrander/refrakt/README.md

 console.log(counterStore.get().count); // 1
 ```

 The returned store can be used as a signal, but instead of having a `set` method, it has a `send` method.
-Messages sent to `send` are processed by the store's update function, which processes the message and returns a new state.
+Messages that are passed to `send` are forwarded to the store's update function, which is responsible for returning the next state.
 There is no other way to update the store's state.
 This gives you consistent and predictable state management that is easy to test.

-Store can be used as a single central application store, or you can create multiple stores for different parts of your application.
+Store can be used as a centralized store for application state, or you can create multiple stores for different parts of your application.
 Signals give you a lot of flexibility to mix and match approaches.

 ### Signals

-The signals module re-exports the TC39 signals polyfill, and provides a handful of convenience functions.
+The signals module re-exports the TC39 signals polyfill, as well as providing a handful of convenience functions.

 ```typescript
 import { signal, computed, effect } from 'signal-store/signal.ts';